alexander-zuev/kollektiv-mcp/docs/workers-oauth-provider/README.md

             });

             // `completeAuthorization()` will have returned the URL to which the user should be redirected
             // in order to complete the authorization flow.
-This is the requesting client's OAuth
+This is the requesting http-client's OAuth
             // redirect_uri with the appropriate query parameters added to complete the flow and obtain
             // tokens.
             return Response.redirect(redirectTo, 302);